The Tamil Literary Garden: Special Recognition Awards

 Apart from the yearly awards, Special Recognition Awards are given on ad-hoc basis for outstanding contributions to Tamil Literature.
 So far three such awards were given.

-Dec 2006: A.J.Canagaratne, born in Jaffna, Sri Lanka is a great intellect and his most important contribution to Tamil literature is literary criticism.
+Dec 2006: A.J.Canagaratne, born in Jaffna, Sri Lanka is an intellect and his most important contribution to Tamil literature is literary criticism.
 He gave new direction to the growth of literature in Sri Lanka and elsewhere.

 July 2010: Sascha Ebeling, Asst Professor, University of Chicago, U.S.A is a researcher in Tamil language and literature of all periods, in particular 19th century culture and Tamil epigraphy.
 His work on 19th century Tamil literature has won two awards.

 July 2013: Mr. & Mrs. Aseervatham, This award is given for the commitment to Tamil and the sponsorship of Tamil Literary Garden.